 Canon Serenar 100mm f/4 I

 The Canon Serenar 100mm f/4 I is a LTM-mount lens for Leica rangefinder cameras.
-As of July 2026, it sells from €200 used across 1 listing, with a 30-day median of €200.
-Leica price index ↗
+As of August 2026, it sells from €83 used across 3 listings, with a 30-day median of €83.
+Leica price index →

 Canon Serenar 100mm f/4 I

 Introduced as one of Canon's earliest postwar telephoto offerings, the Serenar 100mm f/4 I belongs to the period when the company still branded its lenses "Serenar" rather than "Canon Lens."
 According to Canon's own archive it was marketed in January 1948 at an original price of 17,720 yen, placing it among the first short telephotos the firm built for its Leica-thread rangefinder cameras [1].
-The simple three-element, three-group optical layout and the modest f/4 maximum aperture reflect a design philosophy aimed at a light, affordable medium telephoto rather than a fast portrait lens [1].
+The simple three-element, three-group optical layout and the modest f/4 maximum aperture reflect a design philosophy aimed at a light, affordable medium telephoto rather than a fast portrait lens.

-Built in the Leica screw mount (M39 / LTM) with a rangefinder-coupled focusing helical, the lens couples to the camera's rangefinder for focus confirmation and works on Canon, Leica, and other compatible screw-mount bodies, as well as on mirrorless cameras through an LTM adapter [1].
-The optical formula uses three elements in three groups, the diaphragm stops down to f/22, and the chrome barrel carries the period-correct engraving and a relatively long focusing throw typical of a 100mm rangefinder lens [1].
+Built in the Leica screw mount (M39 / LTM) with a rangefinder-coupled focusing helical, the lens couples to the camera's rangefinder for focus confirmation and works on Canon, Leica, and other compatible screw-mount bodies, as well as on mirrorless cameras through an LTM adapter.
+The optical formula uses three elements in three groups, the diaphragm stops down to f/22, and the chrome barrel carries the period-correct engraving and a relatively long focusing throw typical of a 100mm rangefinder lens.
 Because a 100mm focal length exceeds the coverage of most built-in rangefinder finders of the era, the lens was normally sold or used with a matching auxiliary optical finder slipped into the accessory shoe.

 Canon followed this first version with a revised Serenar 100mm f/4 II around 1950, so collectors should distinguish the early [I] barrel from later iterations by engraving style, coating, and serial range.
 Examples that carry "Made in Occupied Japan" markings date from the occupation period and are sought after by collectors for that reason.